Code-Institute-Submissions/MariaHughes-Maria-Hughes-Soprano/README.md

 - The photos used in this site were obtained my personal archieve and from the Royal conservatoire of Scotland Flickr page.
 - I received inspiration for this project from my music career and my desire to continue to keep pushing it forward.

+Acknowledgements:

+- Tutor support at Code Institute for their support.